Women's and Children's Health Network

 - Dr Alison Russell - Interim Executive Lead, Allied Health

-The Women’s and Children’s Health Network (WCHN) Strategic Management Plan 2018-2020 outlines the blueprint for staff, consumers and partners to continue to improve the health and wellbeing of our community.
+The Women’s and Children’s Health Network (WCHN) Strategic Management Plan 2018-2020 (PDF 456KB) outlines the blueprint for staff, consumers and partners to continue to improve the health and wellbeing of our community.

 The plan outlines the overarching strategic direction for WCHN, as well as supplementary plans detailing the strategic priorities for each of the key divisions.

-For further information or any questions concerning the Governing Council please contact the Women’s and Children’s Health Network.
+For further information or any questions concerning the Governing Board, please contact the Women’s and Children’s Health Network.